 Sometimes with even the best of care, dental emergencies happen.
 And when they do, it can be scary for your child and worrisome for you.
 Pediatric dentists specialize in treating traumatic dental injuries in children of all ages.
 We also specialize in the treatment of dental infections resulting from broken teeth or large cavities that may cause dental abscesses.

-If you need to contact us, give us a call at 360-675-4613.
-If it’s after hours you’ll be given contact information to reach either Dr. Hill or Dr. Stout.
+If you need to contact us, give us a call at 360-675-4613 or 360-588-8238.
+If it’s after hours you’ll be given contact information to reach either Dr. Hill, Dr. Stout or Dr. Horton.
 Many dental injuries and severe infections are time sensitive and require treatment that must not be delayed.